-The Export function makes it swift and simple to export a model file onto a USB memory stick.
+The Export function makes it swift and simple to export a model

 To create a new model, briefly touch the + button at the bottom of the screen.
 Assign a name to your model, and confirm your choice with OK.
 You will now see the Select screen for the model type.
 At this point you can select the appropriate model type, with the additional options of delta wing and V-tail.